-Our 2022 Disneyland and Disney California Adventure vacation planning guide covers reservations, what’s different from normal, when to visit to avoid crowds, best restaurants, hotels in Anaheim, money-saving ticket tips, ride strategy, Halloween & Christmas in the parks, and more.
+Our Disneyland vacation planning guide covers what’s new & next in 2024, when to visit to avoid crowds, best restaurants, hotels in Anaheim, money-saving ticket tips, Halloween & Christmas in the parks, and more.
 It’s a great resource for first-timers to Southern California or lifelong WDW fans.
 (Updated August 10, 2023.)

 Directly across from Disneyland is Disney California Adventure (DCA), the second gate of Disneyland Resort.
 DCA is ostensibly inspired by the Golden State, but is more just a catch-all park with some attractions having a vague California connection and others being driven by Marvel, Pixar, and other Disney franchises.

 In addition to the Disneyland and Disney California Adventure theme parks, Disneyland Resort is home to Downtown Disney and three official hotels.
 Downtown Disney is a shopping, dining and entertainment district just outside the two parks.
 The aforementioned resorts are Paradise Pier Hotel, Disneyland Hotel, and Disney’s Grand Californian Hotel–which is directly connected to DCA.
 The entirety of Disneyland Resort is walkable, with no transportation aside from your feet needed to get anywhere within the property.

 Now let’s dig into planning, starting with what’s new and next at Disneyland Resort this year and in 2024…